omegazyph/omegazyph/Kail_linux/Bash_Scripts/update_Kali/README.md

     Non-Interactive: The -y flag is used with apt-get commands, meaning the script will automatically confirm prompts without requiring user input.

-    Error Handling: This version of the script does not include explicit set -e (exit on error) or other advanced error handling mechanisms.
-If a command fails, the script might continue to the next step.
-For critical production environments, consider adding robust error handling.

     Searchsploit: The script correctly uses searchsploit -u for updating the database directly, correcting a common pattern seen in some scripts that incorrectly try to use apt-get for this.

 ## Author